wehlutyk/thesis/content/1-introduction-2-review.md

 A driving goal in DST is to recontextualise, explain, and if possible do without the conceptual divide between matter and form, that is between specification and realisation, which underlies most discussions of nature-nurture [@oyama_ontogeny_2000].
 This implies putting an endogenous account of the concept of information at the centre of its theory, by focusing on the way such information is generated through the dynamics of a system as it develops and as its resources interact.

-In many aspects, NCT-EES and DST complement each other.
+In many aspects, NCT-EES and DST complement each other [see @griffiths_discussion:_2005 on the complementarity of DST and Evo-Devo].
 However for the current purposes I suggest we locate both approaches with respect to the two following questions:

 - How far should models and theories of evolution integrate the detailed processes of development and environmental interaction to provide an accurate picture of evolution?
   This question is not so much about finding the *right* level of descriptive complexity, as it is about finding the *relative importance* of each level of complexity.
-  In other words, it asks what is the shape of the cost function representing the trade-off between parsimony and explanatory power (rather than where on that function a theory should operate).
+  In other words, it asks what is the shape of the cost function representing the trade-off between parsimony and explanatory power (rather than where on that function should a theory operate).
-  The classical account of evolution suggests development can be abstracted away, such that analysing gene flow with the four recognised processes (natural selection, genetic drift, mutation, and migration) can account for all important evolutionary dynamics.
+  The classical account of evolution suggests development can be usefully abstracted away, such that analysing gene flow with the four recognised processes (natural selection, genetic drift, mutation, and migration) can account for all important evolutionary dynamics.
-  NCT claims that organism-environment interactions generate dynamics that do not fit into the standard account, warranting an extension of the processes considered.
+  NCT claims that organism-environment interactions can generate dynamics that do not fit into the standard account while still having long term effects, warranting an extension of the evolutionary processes considered.
   DST further claims that evolution's unit of analysis should be the full life cycle of a developmental system (organism or other), which makes it more difficult to abstract out absolute information items but guarantees an accurate view of the causal parity of developmental resources.
 - What notion of information should evolutionary theory rely on?
   Classical evolutionary theory and NCT seem to rely on the idea that DNA bears the biological information that is used throughout development, in an interaction with the environment.
   Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for the darwinian approach: instead it adopts a relational notion of information as a co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
 4].

-\add{a note on how this is important to CAT}

-\todo{The first degree is quite compatible with CAT/SCE, as is also evidenced by Gray going from one to the other; the second degree is compatible with population thinking, so might also work well with ideas of attraction, though not with dual-inheritance.}
+#### "4E" cognitive science

 In a strikingly parallel movement in cognitive science and philosophy of mind, the nature of cognition and its units of analysis have been debated along two broad dimensions.
 \(1) The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998; @menary_extended_2010].
-\(2) The role of time-dependent dynamics, and the corresponding construal of cognition: are cognitive systems best described as digital computers processing information in the form of representations (i.e. symbol processing systems), where time can often be reduced to an ordering of events, or as dynamical systems where time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998; @beer_information_2015].
+\(2) The role of time-dependent dynamics, and the corresponding construal of cognition: are cognitive systems best described as digital computers processing information in the form of representations (i.e. symbol processing systems), where time can often be reduced to an ordering of events, or are they best described as dynamical systems where time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998; @beer_information_2015].
-In treating these questions, the extended, embedded, embodied, and enactive approaches to cognitive science (the so-called "4E") have argued to various degrees that cognition is not only (or not at all) an information-processing operation in the void, but also (or exclusively) a situated activity supported by (or a dynamic coupling with) its environment.
+In treating these questions, the extended, embedded, embodied, and enactive approaches to cognitive science (the so-called "4E") have argued to various degrees that cognition is not only (or not at all) an information-processing operation that can take place in the void, but also (or exclusively) a situated activity supported by (or a dynamic coupling with) its environment.
 The most conservative approaches are quite compatible with EES and thus with both approaches to cultural evolution outlined above.
 Indeed @sterelny_minds:_2010 [-@sterelny_evolved_2012], building on NCT, has argued that the extended mind approach is a special case of epistemic niche construction.
 He suggests that the environments human beings grow in are the result of cumulative cognitive niche construction processes.